 - The Ferengi repeatedly use "ears" rather than "lobes."

-- Non-Promotion: Rom gets one, but he seems happy with it.
+- Non-Promotion: Rom gets one to a position Quark just made up, but he seems happy with it.

 - Orphaned Punchline: Quark is telling Morn the punchline to a joke when the Nagus walks into the bar.

 - Reality Ensues: Part of the point of the episode is that the Ferengi's card-carrying villainy makes them a bad Proud Merchant Race.
 The Nagus notes that their reputation has made it hard to run their operations in the Alpha Quadrant because their corruption, double-dealing, and shortsighted avarice makes other businesses not want to deal with them.

 - Quark quickly sees that being the Grand Nagus, the head of state for race of greedy backstabbers is a dangerous position since every Ferengi under the sun wants to kill him.
 Especially Zek's son, who was expecting to inherent the position.

 - Zek was sincere about his desire to retire.
 Ferengi are greedy but at some point even they reach a point where they want to enjoy life rather than focusing on profit.